Prerequisites: Graduate standing is required.

 Description: Nature and characteristics of populations and communities.
 Interactions within and between populations in community structure and dynamics.
 Direct and indirect interactions and ecological processes, competition, predation, parasitism, herbivory, and pollination.
 Structure, functioning and persistence of natural communities, foodweb dynamics, succession, and biodiversity.

 Description: Chemical and mineralogical properties of soil components.
 Inorganic colloidal fraction.
 Structures of soil minerals as a means of understanding properties, such as ion exchange and equilibria; release and supply of nutrient and toxic materials; and soil acidity and alkalinity.
+Forms and functions of organic matter in soil.

 Description: Survey of measurement techniques and principles used in characterizing the physical properties of soils.
 Includes analysis of experimental design and sources of experimental error.
 Techniques include: particle size analysis, soil water content, pore size analysis, field sampling techniques, soil strength, and saturated hydraulic conductivity.